 You must first qualify for a DHHS program that has the Adult Day Services, and a worker must determine that you need this service.

 FAQs How do I find out if I can receive Adult Day Services?
 Contact a local DHHS office.
 Adult Day Services includes a meal, but what if I am on a diabetic diet?
 Special diets will be accommodated as needed.
 What types of activities are provided?
-Various activities including social and recreational, both individual and group.
+Social and recreational, both individual and group.
 What if I have a specific need such as help with walking?
 You will be helped with your individual needs.
 How can I find an adult day center in my area?

 What is offered with Assisted Living Service?